-Movie buffs will be happy to know they can soon stream films from The Criterion Collection using a dedicated app.
+(Pocket-lint) - Movie buffs will be happy to know they can now stream films from the Criterion Collection using a dedicated app.

 From 2011 to 2016, Hulu subscribers had access to the coveted library, but then Criterion moved over to FilmStruck, another streaming service it launched with Turner Classic Movies.
-Now, it's launching a standalone service, called The Criterion Channel.
-This platform will showcase the company’s elite swath of feature films, as well as short films, master classes with directors, and more.
+Now, Criterion offers its own standalone service, called the Criterion Channel.
+This platform showcases the company’s elite swath of features, short films, and even masterclasses with directors.

 The Criterion Collection is a well-respected library of vintage and contemporary films, including auteur classics, Hollywood blockbusters, and independent B films.
 Its editions often include restored transfers along with commentary tracks and supplemental features.
 Criterion says it works closely with filmmakers and scholars to ensure that "each film is presented as its maker would want it seen".

 Criterion also publishes region 1 DVDs and region A Blu-rays for the North American market, and region B Blu-rays for the UK market.
 You can purchase region B Blu-rays here.
 Every film comes in its original aspect ratio, unless the filmmaker requested a different framing.